michaelo/bass/README.md

 Design decisions:
 ---
 * Assume https between workers and orchestrator in cases with secrets
+    * Actual setup of https is currently deferred to the user via e.g. nginx + Let's Encrypt
 * Orchestrator gets provided - at startup - a list of pipelines configurations
     * Each config item can specify configuration options for poll and/or webhook triggers (webhook being pri 1)
-* The worker nodes must be pre-configured with necessary git auth setup making "git clone {repo}" just work
+* The worker nodes must be pre-configured with necessary git auth setup making "git clone {repo}" just work + any tools required by the actual build scripts
 * Seperation of concerns:
     * Pipelines defined directly to orchestrator.
 No knowledge of actual build
     * Everything build-related in job-description in repo
-    * All state regarding OTEL-endpoints, secrets etc shall be provided orchestrator every time.
+    * All state regarding OTEL-endpoints, secrets etc shall be provided by orchestrator every time
     * The workers will need to start knowing the orchestrator-URL + secret
 * Workers poll for work orders from orchestrator

 TODO / TBD:
 ---
-* Ability to not execute certain steps in case of previous errors and such
-    * case: if test-step fails, don't run deploy-step
-    * case: always perform cleanup-step
+* Implement handling of common push/merge/tag-webhook events.
+E.g. for bitbucket and github.
+* Probably implement a proper request handling for orchestrator over the current http.server.test + SimpleHTTPRequestHandler
+* (Python builder:) Support callables as "exec" type?
 * CWD pr step - Ensure unability to "escape" workspace
-* Implement tag filter for webhooks - tbd: try out bitbucket integration?
 * HTTPS?
 Reverse proxy? e.g. Nginx?
 * Notifications:
     * Allow recipients based on a fixed set or the author of changeset?